intel/Dependency-Reduction-Unit-Framework/README.md

 # Dependency-Reduction-Unit-Framework (deUnit)for C/C++ -Projects
-For further information’s see the wiki!
+For further information’s see the wiki(work in process)!

-To do your first steps it is recommended to read the “[getting started](https://github.com/diridari/EmbeddedTesting/wiki/Getting-Started-with-eUnit)”!
+To do your first steps it is recommended to read the “[getting started(work in process)](https://github.com/diridari/EmbeddedTesting/wiki/Getting-Started-with-eUnit)”!

 clone: `git clone --recurse-submodules https://github.com/intel/Dependency-Reduction-Unit-Framework.git`